nautechsystems/nautilus_trader/docs/integrations/tardis.md

 ### Loading CSV data in Python

+You can load Tardis-format CSV data in Python using the `TardisCSVDataLoader`.
-When loading Tardis-format CSV data in Python, you can optionally specify the instrument ID but must specify both the price precision, and size precision.
+When loading data, you can optionally specify the instrument ID but must specify both the price precision, and size precision.
 Providing the instrument ID improves loading performance, while specifying the precisions is required, as they cannot be inferred from the text data alone.

 To load the data, create a script similar to the following: